-All Fair Trade Certified producers are expected to comply with all local and national laws and regulations.8 The requirements in the APS may be stricter, less strict, or equivalent to applicable laws.
+All Fair Trade Certified producers are expected to comply with all local and national laws and regulations.
+The requirements in the APS may be stricter, less strict, or equivalent to applicable laws.
 In the case that an applicable law or regulation is stricter than the APS requirements, the law will prevail.
 In the case that the APS requirement is stricter, the requirements of the APS will prevail.
 The intent is that where laws and the APS requirements overlap, the one that offers the strongest protections for farmers, workers, and communities prevails.
-This holds true regardless of whether the Fair Trade USA requirement in the APS is marked as "Critical", "Progress", or "Best Practice".